elithrar/elithrar.github.io/_posts/2018-08-01-diving-into-fivethirtyeight-troll-tweets-bigquery.md

 ## Accessing the Dataset

-We're going to use the BigQuery web UI, so navigate to [the BigQuery interface](https://console.cloud.google.com/bigquery) and select the project you want to access it from.
-You can't (yet) see the schema from the new (beta) BigQuery UI, so I'm posting it here to save you switching back:
+We're going to use the BigQuery web UI, so navigate to [the BigQuery interface](https://console.cloud.google.com/bigquery?p=silverlock-bigquery) and select the project you want to access it from.
+You'll see the `fivethirtyeight_russian_troll_tweets` table appear on the left-hand-side, in the Resource tab.
+From there, you can inspect the table `russian_troll_tweets`, look at the schema (also pasted below), and see a preview of the data.

 | name               | type      | mode     |
 | ------------------ | --------- | -------- |